- Not a substitute for professional veterinary help.

 5 Spices That Are Safe for Dogs to Eat

 Basil is a fragrant herb that’s rich in antioxidant, antiviral, and antimicrobial properties.
 It can help diminish the painful effects of arthritis, elevate the mood, and provide a remedy for stress and anxiety.
-Try these pizza crust treats with oregano and basil or try a spritz of citrus basil doggie cologne for an aromatherapy mood boost.
+Try our Pizza Bones dog treats with oregano and basil or try a spritz of citrus basil doggie cologne for an aromatherapy mood boost.

 Cinnamon contains antioxidant and anti-inflammatory properties, and can help to counteract the effects of diabetes.
 Cinnamon also helps reduce the aflatoxins found in store-bought food.
 (Aflatoxins are fungi that grow on crown and other crops.)
 Cinnamon also helps improve bad breath.
-You might sprinkle a small amount (less than a teaspoon) of cinnamon on top of your dog’s food occasionally.
+Cinnamon features in some of our favorite treat recipes like Apple pie bites.
 Spritz this pet safe cinnamon cologne on your dog after a good grooming session or on her bed for an aromatherapy boost or try a cinnamon and lamb training treat for an antioxidant boost.

 Ginger root is another flavorful agent that contains anti-inflammatory and antibacterial properties.
 It can provide a boost to the digestive system and soothe nausea, as well as improve circulation.
 Fresh ginger is quite strong, so you might use dried or ground ginger.
-Ginger infused pill pouches are a cool product for dogs with upset tummies, and who doesn’t like the sound of a gingerbread biscuit?
+Ginger infused pill pouches are a cool product for dogs with upset tummies, and who doesn’t like the sound of homemade Gingerbread for dogs.

 Parsley contains healthy antioxidants, fiber, vitamins, and minerals.
 It helps improve organ function, flush toxins from the body, and improve bad breath.
-And it can be easily grown in most parts of the U.S. These fancy cookies combine the power of parsley, mint and gingerbread into one super-treat.
+And it can be easily grown in most parts of the U.S. Whip up a batch of our breath freshening dog treats or pick up some of these fancy cookies combine the power of parsley, mint and gingerbread into one super-treat.
 These Dentacare dental chews harness the powers of mint and parsley to help fight doggie breath.

 Turmeric, which comes from a root (like ginger), provides a boost to the metabolism and helps accelerate weight loss.
 It provides benefits for cardiovascular, joint, and brain health.
 Turmeric can provide some relief from arthritis, and has been used to protect against cancer and anemia.
-A turmeric supplement especially designed for dogs is a great way to try these healing benefits.
+A turmeric supplement especially designed for dogs is a great way to try these healing benefits or try our pumpkin spice dog treats featuring earthy turmeric.

 5 Spices That Are Dangerous for Dogs

 Onion and onion powder can easily upset a dog’s stomach and cause diarrhea and vomiting.
-Onion contains a sulfoxides and disfulsides, which can damage red blood cells.
+Onion contains sulfoxides and disulfides, which can damage red blood cells.
 Over time, this can lead to anemia.

 There are differing opinions about garlic, and some owners use it to help ward off fleas on their dogs.
 But garlic can be toxic for some pets, so it’s better to avoid garlic altogether, or proceed with great caution and absolutely discuss this idea with your veterinarian.